PaperMC/Starlight/TECHNICAL_DETAILS.md

 processes the highest value queued before any else, but for this simple example it doesn't matter.
 It also is far more complicated in its implementation, and it may not actually read from all neighbours.
-But for simplicity's sake we don't need to go over that, this is good enough for a basic comparison.
+But for simplicity's sake we don't need to go over that, as this is good enough for a basic comparison.

 Like with Starlight, decreases are propagated by modifying the algorithm a bit.